Mike McKeever: Film career

 With his twin brother, McKeever also had a brief career in film, appearing in the 1962 Three Stooges comedy film The Three Stooges Meet Hercules playing the Siamese Cyclops twins Ajax and Argo.

 Professional career

 McKeever was selected in the 13th round (pick 172 overall) by the Los Angeles Rams, in the 1961 NFL draft.
 He was also selected by the San Diego Chargers in the 30th round with the 240th overall pick of the 1961 AFL draft.

 Death

 After graduation, McKeever became general superintendent of a construction company and involved himself heavily in community activities, including Big Brothers, United Way and the City of Hope Hospital.

-While returning from work in October 1965, McKeever was involved in a traffic collision.
-He suffered extensive head injuries and was in a coma for 22 months before dying at age 27.
-At the time of his death, McKeever was training for the hammer throw, hoping to make the U.S. Olympic Team.
+While returning from work in December 1965, McKeever was involved in a traffic collision in the city of Fountain Valley, south of Los Angeles.
+He suffered extensive head injuries and was in a coma for 21 months before dying at age 27.
+At the time of the accident, McKeever was training for the hammer throw, hoping to make the U.S. Olympic Team.
 His interment was in Culver City's Holy Cross Cemetery.